-That's a very common problem with a "well known" text ... it's so "well known" that a lot of what is supposedly known really isn't in the text and often a lot that is in the text really isn't known.
+That's a very common problem with a "well known" biblical text ... it's so "well known" that a lot of what is supposedly known really isn't in the text and conversely often a lot that is in the text really isn't known.
 The understanding, or perhaps more accurately the misunderstanding, of what the incident was about tends to get over-simplified and the details get confused as to what was actually happening.
 For example, when you think of this incident, do you picture a large group of people assembled, all jabbering away incoherently as if they were drunk?
 Do you imagine a chaotic scene with confusion reigning everywhere?
 If that's the picture that comes to your mind, you are not alone.
-That is probably the most common view that people hold of this scene - and the modern reader is not alone, for the text tells us that some of those who even watched it happen had the very same thoughts - and yet it is a picture that really doesn't match the details.
+That is probably the most common view that people hold of this scene - and the modern reader is not alone, for the text tells us that some of those who even watched it happen had the very same thoughts - and yet even that is a picture that really doesn't match the details.

-Our first critical questions are how many were involved in this incident and who were they?
+Our first questions regarding those details ask how many were involved in this incident and who were they?
 The "they" referred to as being "all together in one place" were the twelve apostles, Mathias having been just added to replace Judas.
-It was not a huge crowd of strangers upon whom the divided tongues of fire descended and rested; instead it was the small, intimate group of Jesus' closest followers.
-Even the crowd who assembled in response asked, "are not all these who are speaking Galileans?"
+(Did you catch that tiny but telling detail: they were sitting at the time?)
+So it was not a huge crowd of strangers upon whom the divided tongues of fire descended and rested; instead it was the small, intimate group of Jesus' closest followers.
+Even the crowd who later gathered because of the commotion asked, "are not all these who are speaking Galileans?"
 And as to the jabbering away, it was no incoherent babbling that arose from these people newly filled with the Holy Spirit - they were speaking in languages that people from other nations could readily understand.
 It seems that some of the apostles were even gifted with being multilingual, as the list of languages / nations - some 15 or so - is greater than the number of apostles!
 Moreover they were not just babbling, they were speaking about God's deeds of power.
-This was not just holy noise that they were generating; they were speaking in such a way as to tell anyone who would listen about God and what God had done.
+This was not just holy noise that they were generating; they were speaking clearly and coherently so as to tell anyone who would listen about God and what God had done.

-But some in the crowd didn't understand what was happening and as we are told, "sneered and said, 'they are full of new wine'."
+Nevertheless some in the crowd didn't understand what was happening and as we are told, "sneered and said, 'they are full of new wine'."
 The accusation is clear that these skeptics thought the apostles were behaving like drunken fools.
-And so to these nay-sayers and presumably to the rest of the crowd gathered to see what was happening, Peter as he was often wont to do, pontificated and preached a sermon.
+And so to these nay-sayers and presumably to the rest of the crowd gathered to see what was happening Peter, as he was often wont to do, pontificated and preached a sermon.
 At this point a few more questions pop up in my mind as well.
 For example, the crowd to whom Peter preached seems like a very large crowd, as we are told that it was made up from the "devout Jews from every nation living in Jerusalem."
 My question is, how did they all fit into the "house in which [the apostles] were sitting" that was filled with the sound like a violent wind?
 Now I'm sure that literalists will try to explain that by 'house' the author here means a large courtyard, or some such, but it still leaves me wondering just how large the crowd of observers actually was.
 It seems that the practice of overstating attendance at church is not just a modern-day phenomenon!